mech/Learning-Notes/DevOps/AWS/IAM.md

 Users inherit permissions from a group.

 ## Roles

+The best way to protect credentials is to not need them in the first place.
+That's where IAM Roles come into play.

 How is Roles different from Groups?
 When you want a user to "assume" a role.
 The user can switch role and once done with the things will switch back to their original role.